kylejones200/psis_4700_applied_ai/webslides/topic_ai_literacy.md

 Here is a complete 90-minute class outline for adult learners on AI Literacy.
 It balances high-level math ideas with practical systems and ethical issues

 Title
-“Becoming Literate in AI: From Vectors to Values”
+"Becoming Literate in AI: From Vectors to Values"

 Part 1 – Framing AI (10 min)
-Goal: Establish what “AI literacy” means
+Goal: Establish what "AI literacy"means
 Explain that AI is about representing, predicting, and aligning
 Contrast symbolic vs. statistical reasoning
 Show examples learners recognize (ChatGPT, Netflix recommendations, self-driving)